 DROP-IN TUTORING SESSIONS

-Tutors are available to help members of the college community at any stage of the writing process.† We are currently staffing for Fall 2014.† If you need assistance before we open formally, please call Dr. Mitchell at 6225 or drop by her office (McGlothlin-Street Hall) Tuesdays between 3 and 4:45. in M-S Hall 233.†
+Tutors are available to help members of the college community at any stage of the writing process.† We are currently staffing for Fall 2014.† If you need assistance before we open formally, please call Dr. Mitchell at 6225 or drop by her office (McGlothlin-Street Hall).

 TUTORING BY APPOINTMENT

-For students who have time to plan ahead, a professional tutor is available.† Dr. Mitchell is available Tuesdays 3-5 in her office (M-S Hall 230).† Contact her (via email with the campus email system where you may find her email address) if you would like to make an appointment.
+For students who have time to plan ahead, a professional tutor is available.† Contact Dr. Mitchell (via email with the campus email system where you may find her email address) if you would like to make an appointment.

 SPECIAL TUTORING NEEDS

 Dr. Mitchell is happy to work with students who need to develop a plan for success and/or students who want more help diagnosing a problem with writing.† Students and/or faculty members are welcome to contact her for help with a paper (or papers) and/or a writing concern.† Email her and/or stop by her office in M-S Hall 230.

 OTHER CAMPUS RESOURCES

 Students experiencing anxiety about writing in general may contact Dr. Mitchell for tips on how to simplify the writing process.† Additional support for academic and personal concerns may be found in the Powell Resource Center.† The Powell Resource Center has many resources to help students to navigate the various challenges of college work (from the academic to the emotional).† Contact the Powell Center by calling 6144 or going by Wiley 220.† ††

 The following resources can be helpful to college writers: